BrianZhang1/Swing-Paint/README.md

 Learn all about the development process [here](https://drive.google.com/drive/folders/1pDX1jO8diyv3K6tVwmyDM7JcqeXboh26?usp=sharing).
 The linked folder includes a project proposal and a development journal from before I moved this project to GitHub.

 ## Running the Program

 Simply clone and execute the Swing-Paint.jar file.
 Voila!
 Easy, right?

+--
-## Building from Command Line
+**Building from Command Line**
 Mainly for my own reference haha.

 1. Compilation